The Yardbirds: Beck line-up (1965–1966)

 The Yardbirds in 1965.
 Clockwise from top: Jeff Beck, Paul Samwell-Smith, Chris Dreja, Jim McCarty, Keith Relf.

 Beck's exploration of fuzz tone, reverb, feedback, sustain, distortion, and hammer-on soloing fit well into the increasingly raw style of British beat music.
-The Yardbirds began to experiment with eclectic arrangements reminiscent of Gregorian chants and various European and Asian styles while Beck infused a pervasive Middle Eastern influence into the mix.
+The Yardbirds experimented with eclectic arrangements reminiscent of Gregorian chants and various European and Asian styles while Beck infused a pervasive Middle Eastern influence into the mix.
 Beck was voted No. 1 lead guitarist of 1966 in the British music magazine Beat Instrumental.

-The Beck-era Yardbirds produced many groundbreaking recordings, including the hit singles "Heart Full of Soul", "Evil Hearted You"/"Still I'm Sad", a cover of Bo Diddley's "I'm a Man" (US only), "Shapes of Things", and "Over Under Sideways Down", and the Yardbirds album (known popularly as Roger the Engineer).
+The Beck-era Yardbirds produced many groundbreaking recordings, including the hit singles "Heart Full of Soul", "Evil Hearted You"/"Still I'm Sad", a cover of Bo Diddley's "I'm a Man" (US only), "Shapes of Things", and "Over Under Sideways Down", the last from the album Yardbirds (known popularly as Roger the Engineer).

-Beck's fuzz-tone guitar riff on "Heart Full of Soul" helped to introduce Indian-influenced guitar stylings to the UK singles chart in the summer of 1965.
+Beck's fuzz-tone guitar riff on "Heart Full of Soul" helped introduce Indian-influenced guitar stylings to the UK singles chart in the summer of 1965.
 The follow-up, the reverb-laden "Evil Hearted You", furthered the Eastern influence, while its B-side, "Still I'm Sad", featured the band chanting like Gregorian monks.
-The Diddley cover, "I'm a Man", was hard blues rock, featured the Yardbirds' signature "rave-up", where the tempo shifted to double time and Relf's harmonica and Beck's scratching guitar raced to a climax before falling back into the original beat.
+The Diddley cover, "I'm a Man", was hard blues rock and featured the Yardbirds' signature "rave-up", where the tempo shifted to double time and Relf's harmonica and Beck's scratching guitar raced to a climax before falling back into the original beat.

-The band embarked on their first US tour in late August 1965.
+The band embarked on its first US tour in late August 1965.
 A pair of albums were put together for the US market: For Your Love and Having a Rave Up with the Yardbirds, half of which came from the earlier Five Live Yardbirds album, combined with new tracks such as "You're a Better Man Than I" and "Train Kept A-Rollin'", both recorded with legendary producer Sam Phillips at Sun Studios in Memphis, Tennessee, during the first US tour.
 There were three more United States tours during Beck's time with the band and a brief European tour in April 1966.